-Thermal desorption (TD) is the process of heating a material to release adsorbed compounds from it.
+Thermal desorption (TD), sometimes called thermodesorption, is the process of heating a material to release adsorbed compounds from it.

-As an analytical method, TD is used as a pre-concentration technique for gas chromatography (GC), making GC compatible with low-concentration analytes that would otherwise be impossible to detect.
+As an analytical technique, TD is used as a preconcentration technique for gas chromatography–mass spectrometry (GC–MS), making it compatible with low-concentration analytes that would otherwise be impossible to detect.

-Early thermal desorbers used just single-stage operation, whereby the volatiles collected on a sorbent tube are released by heating the tube in a flow of gas, from where they pass directly into the GC.
+Early thermal desorption units used just single-stage operation.
+In this mode, the volatiles collected on a sorbent tube are released by heating the tube in a flow of gas, from where they pass directly into the GC–MS.

-However, most modern commercial thermal desorbers accommodate two-stage operation, whereby the gas stream from the sorbent tube is collected on a narrower tube integral to the thermal desorber, which is also packed with sorbent.
+However, most modern commercial thermal desorbers accommodate two-stage operation.
+This technique involves passing the gas stream from the sorbent tube into a narrower tube integral to the thermal desorber, which is also packed with sorbent.
 This is called the focusing trap or cold trap.

-Heating this focusing trap releases the analytes once again, before injection into the GC.
-However, this time the analytes are even more concentrated, leading to improved sensitivity and better GC peak shape.
+Heating this focusing trap releases the analytes once again, before injection into the GC–MS. However, this time the analytes are even more concentrated, leading to improved sensitivity and better GC peak shape.

 TD offers numerous benefits for the analysis of trace-level volatile and semi-volatile organic compounds (VOCs and SVOCs) compared to solvent extraction and other sample preparation techniques.

-- High sensitivity – Two-stage desorption using sorbent tubes allows concentration enhancements of up to 106, greatly enhancing the detection limit of GC.
+- High sensitivity – Two-stage desorption using sorbent tubes ensures narrow GC peaks, allowing concentration enhancements of up to 106, greatly enhancing detection limits.

 - Saving time and effort – By choosing the appropriate sampling device, sample preparation is greatly reduced, or eliminated entirely.
 This in turn makes it much easier to automate.

-- No analytical inferference – By adding nothing to the sample before analysis, the sample is not diluted, and analytical interferences (such as solvent artefacts) are eliminated.
+- No analytical interference – By adding nothing to the sample before analysis, the sample is not diluted, and analytical interferences (such as solvent artefacts) are eliminated.

 - Selective analysis – Optimising the sorbents and TD protocols allows only the compounds of interest to be introduced to the GC, eliminating (for example) residual water.